DanNitz/new-song-notebook-test/README.md

  3. then run 'npm start' to get the app/server up and running
  4. Open up the songlibrary.html in your browser

- My steps through through designing this project:
+ My steps through designing this project:
  1. Get the API and server running to display a list of my songs from songs.json
  2. Add a functions that will search out a particular song by its id, set, tuning, cover or original (co), and or name
  3. Add an insert method to be able to input new songs